 When a customer returns something, you want it to go to your inventory, right?
 Of course, you do!
 Well, sometimes problems happen with this process.
 A returned item could accidentally get credited to another seller’s inventory.
 In this case, the item gets returned and scanned in the warehouse, but it somehow never gets added to your FBA account.

 6. Restocking fee not credited

 For returns of higher-priced items or items in certain categories, the customer will usually be charged a restocking fee of 20% of the cost of the item.
 When the item gets returned to the warehouse and credited to your account, then Amazon is supposed to credit this restocking fee to you.
 However, you are not owed this restocking fee if the item is never returned or if it is returned damaged.
 The error is when Amazon is supposed to credit this fee to you but does not.

 7. Customer refunds for items that were never returned

-This error occurs frequently: a customer receives the refund for an item even though they never returned the item.
+This error occurs frequently: a customer receives a refund for an item even though they never returned the item.
 That refund is taken from your account, meaning you lose out on the money of the item plus you don’t even have the item in your inventory anymore.
-Definitely something you want to watch out for weekly or monthly.
+Definitely, something you want to watch out for weekly or monthly.

 8. Stock deducted after closed shipment